msmele345/HaggisHogwarts/README.md

-HaggisHogwarts is a web application that allows users to enter custom Haggis recipes.
-Recipes include ingredients and measurments for each ingredient.
+HaggisHogwarts is a web application that allows users to enter recipes.
+Recipes include ingredients and measurments (nested rails forms) for each ingredient.
 The admin user then chooses which recipes he wants displayed on his dynamic online menu.
-This was a DBC mock client project.

 Built With:
-Ruby on Rails |
+Ruby on Rails
-PostgreSQL |
+PostgreSQL
-Javascript/Ajax
+Javascript
+Ajax